Valentine Friedli: Early life and education

 Valentine Graessli was born on 6 April 1929 in Saint-Aubin-Sauges in Neuchâtel canton, and attended secondary school in Delémont.
 She took a commercial apprenticeship and worked as an executive secretary.
 She married Francis Friedl in 1951 and they had seven children.

 Political career

 Friedli campaigned for the rights of women and for the autonomy of the Jura.
 From 1963 she was involved with l'Association féminine pour la défense du Jura.
 In 1976 she was the only female member of the Assemblée constituante jurassienne, the body drawing up the constitution of the newly created Republic and Canton of Jura, and ensured that the equality of men and women was included in the constitution.
-She particularly brought to life "Bureau de la condition féminine" lead by Marie-Josèphe Lachat and the "Office d´orientation professionel" M. Gilabert.
+She particularly brought to life "Bureau de la condition féminine" led by Marie-Josèphe Lachat and the "Office d´orientation professionel" M. Gilabert.
 She was a member of the Parliament of Jura from 1979 to 1983 and of the National Council of Switzerland from 1983 to 1987, representing the Social Democratic Party of Switzerland - in temporary alliance with Christian-Social Party.